Discover all the tax services we offer

 By moving the most important aspects of your life to a new state, you can establish residency there.
 Then, you can choose to either maintain that residency while living abroad or terminate it later on.

 If you weren’t aware that you were required to file state taxes as an expat, don’t panic.
 You’re not alone.
 Many Americans living overseas are unaware that they have any US tax obligations at all.
-(After all, the US is one of only two countries in the world that taxes citizens regardless of where they live—the other being Eritrea.)
+(After all, the US is one of the only three countries in the world that taxes citizens regardless of where they live—the others being Eritrea and North Korea.)

 To help reduce the tax penalties for expats, the IRS provides an amnesty program you can use to get caught up on your taxes: the Streamlined Filing Compliance Procedures.
 Unfortunately, this program won’t protect you from penalties accrued due to delinquent state taxes.
 However, it can erase any penalties for failing to file your federal returns—which are likely to be much higher, anyway.